 What questions do parents need to ask when helping to weigh up tertiary education options?

 As a parent, you play a vital role in helping your child’s transition to higher education.
-Not only is the job market tougher than ever but the global pandemic has highlighted the competitiveness of the job market and the need for tertiary qualifications, causing a surge in university applications for February 2022.
+Not only is the job market tougher than ever but the global pandemic has highlighted the competitiveness of the job market and the need for tertiary qualifications, causing a surge in bachelor’s, diploma and master’s applications for February 2022.

 Now more than ever, students will be focused on career and employability outcomes when choosing their degree.
 What can parents do to guide their child to navigate the daunting higher education selection process?